Categories

 Our BnB at Maruzzella is charmingly perfect with sweeping views west across the Mediterranean.
 The hostess (Lidia) and her mother (Maria) welcomed us along with the family dog (Mozzarella).
 We quickly settled in and then struck out for an afternoon explore of the town of Anacapri.

 Charming, quiet, everything stucco white… first thing was lunch at Barbarossa for fantastic seafood spagetti (huge shrimp.. just like in Rome).
-Then we wandered the streets, oohing and ahhing at the wonderful strangeness of this place, unlike any they we’ve seen before… very southern Mediterranean if that means anything to you.
+Then we wandered the streets, oohing and ahhing at the wonderful strangeness of this place, unlike anything we’ve seen before… very southern Mediterranean if that means anything to you.
 We visited only 1 church, San Michele (Saint Michael) and discovered the most amazing tiled floor… a complete depiction of the Garden of Eden… absolutely silencing.

 Toward evening another happenstance surprise, a town parade celebrating “First Comunion” and all the townsfolk were turned out complete with costumed children, marching band and fireworks.
 We couldn’t have timed it more perfectly.